 Many of us have had the experience of participating in team- or trust-building exercises.
 Maybe we were at a corporate retreat, in some kind of college orientation, or at a youth summer camp.
 If your experiences are like mine, then you and your colleagues have run the obstacle courses, built the spaghetti towers, and played some version of “two truths and a lie” (the worst), or done the infamous trust fall.

 All of which has never, in my experience, amounted to anything.

 Although these games might give us a temporary good feeling about our coworkers, they don’t result in any new knowledge of one another that translates into our personal or professional lives.
 There are conditions in which playing together can create long-lasting personal bonds, but the types of children’s games that many corporate ice breakers employ aren’t it.

 So what does?

-I wrote a little bit about this in Teaching Teamwork = Tacit Knowledge, where I cited an article from scholars of knowledge management who claim that collective improvisation is the highest form of teamwork, because to do that teammates have to have such deep knowledge of one another that they no longer have to think about what one another will do.
-They just know.
+I wrote a little bit about this in Teaching Teamwork = Tacit Knowledge, where I cited an article from scholars of knowledge management who claim that collective improvisation is the highest form of teamwork, because to do that teammates have to know one another so well that they no longer have to think about what the other will do.

-That kind of knowledge only comes from sharing experiences with one another.
+That kind of knowledge only comes from sharing experiences.
 It’s the kind of mindshare that Navy SEAL teams achieve (Stealing Fire, Kotler & Wheal).
 It’s what was absent from military operations in Iraq until General McCrystal implemented the kinds of changes he documented in Team of Teams.
 What McCrystal discovered is the same thing that we’ve know for years… for teams to function well, they somehow have to get to know each other on some deeper level.